iesparag/iesparag/README.md

 <p align="left">

 <h2 align="center"> :card_file_box: About Me</h2>
-<h4 align='center'>Passionate about implementing and launching new projects.
+<h3 width="80%" margin="auto" align='center'>Passionate about implementing and launching new projects.
 I also posses the ability to translate business requirements into technical solutions.
-I am looking to start my career as a web-developer with a reputed firm driven by technology.</h4>
+I am looking to start my career as a web-developer with a reputed firm driven by technology.</h3>

 <img height="250px" align="right" src="https://cdn.dribbble.com/users/1876781/screenshots/6169542/web_character.gif"/>